isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-geo-geographic.md

 <div style="background-color: white;">Artist Charles Lim working on seabook with NL librarian, Janice Loo.</div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/Notes_Towards_A_Museum_Of_Cooking_Pot_Bay.jpg)
-<div style="background-color: white;">Close-up Of Michael Lee's Notes Towards a Museum of Cooking Pot Bay(2010-11), from his artwork, Bibliotopia.</div>
+<div style="background-color: white;">Close-up of Michael Lee's Notes Towards a Museum of Cooking Pot Bay(2010-11), from his artwork, Bibliotopia.</div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/polystyrene_block.jpg)
 <div style="background-color: white;">A polystyrene block is given a textured surface in Jeremy Sharma's Outliers (2014-2015).</div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/sherman_ong_work.jpg)
-<div style="background-color: white;">Stills from Sherman Ong's work, the seas will sing and the wind will carry us (Fables Of Nusantara).</div>
+<div style="background-color: white;">Stills from Sherman Ong's work, the seas will sing and the wind will carry us (Fables of Nusantara).</div>

 #### **MIND THE GAP: MAPPING THE OTHER**
-Making up the art component of "Geol Graphic" is "Mind the Gap", which presents the works of three Singapore contemporary artists, who harness data collection and mapping to investigate what lies beneath the surface of contemporary life.
+Making up the art component of "GeolGraphic" is "Mind the Gap", which presents the works of three Singapore contemporary artists, who harness data collection and mapping to investigate what lies beneath the surface of contemporary life.

 #### **Bibliotopia by Michael Lee**